Photo of Gunnera manicata foliage by Tom Oates

 Flowers: green blooms in spring and summer

-Uses: big leaves, dramatic, tropical-looking
+Uses: big leaves, showy, tropical-looking

 GROWING CONDITIONS for Gunnera manicata